Capital IdeasTM

 Equity investment analyst

-Jason Zhang has research responsibility for Asian and European auto & auto components companies, in addition to brewers and distillers for Asia.
-He has 15 years of investment experience, all with Capital Group.
+Jason Zhang is an equity investment analyst at Capital Group with research responsibility for Asian auto & auto components companies, in addition to brewers and distillers for Asia.
+He has 17 years of investment experience, all with Capital Group.
 He holds a bachelor’s degree in biology and economics from Brown University.
 He also holds the Chartered Financial Analyst® designation.
 Jason is based in Hong Kong.

 Rev Hui: Jason, welcome to Capital Ideas Investment Podcast.
 Great to have you here today.